-In January 1916 the biggest army training camp in New Zealand opened in Featherston.
-The camp occupied the land on both sides of the main road between Featherston and Tauherenikau.
-In 1916 the camp was the biggest settlement in the Wairarapa at a time when Masterton’s population was 5,500.
-It covered almost 30 hectares.
-Today there is only a memorial to the camp by State Highway 2.
+In January 1916 New Zealand’s biggest army training camp opened on the main road between Featherston and Tauherenikau.
+It covered almost 30 hectares and was the biggest settlement in the Wairarapa at a time when Masterton’s population was 5,500.

-Before Featherston Camp began, there was a smaller camp at Tauherenikau, used by the army in 1911.
-When World War One began in August 1914, most hoped the war would not last very long.
-By the end of 1915 after the Gallipoli Campaign, it was clear that fighting would continue for some time and there was a need for more trained soldiers.
-Trentham Camp in the Hutt Valley was overcrowded and a new site with ample space was chosen at Featherston.
+When World War One began in, most hoped the war would not last long.
+By the end of 1915 it was clear that fighting would continue and more trained soldiers would be needed.
+Trentham Camp was overcrowded and a new site was chosen near Featherston.

-The permanent accommodation of the camp was designed and built between August 1915 and January 1916 by a workforce of 1000 men.
+The permanent accommodation of the camp was designed and built between August 1915 and January 1916 by 1000 men.
 30 tonnes of nails were used on the 250 buildings.
 The camp was lit by electric generators and used the latest design for the 90 barrack buildings.
-Water to the camp was carried through 10 kms of steel pipes and there was 5 kms of roading.
+Water was carried through 10 kms of steel pipes and there was 5 kms of roading.

-A railway line was laid from Featherston so large quantities of supplies could be easily transported to the camp.
+A railway line was laid from Featherston so large quantities of supplies could be easily transported.
 A hospital, shops, chapels, the YMCA (Young Men’s Christian Association) and an officers’ club were also built, mostly along the main Featherston-Masterton road.
-Accommodation for the many horses needed by the army was at the camp’s eastern end, near the Tauherenikau River.
+Accommodation for the many horses needed by the army was near the Tauherenikau River.

 There were several smaller camps attached to the main camp.
 Papawai Camp near Greytown was a training camp for shooting and for specialist groups such as signallers.
-Canvas Camp (a tent area) was set up on the south side of the road, and C.1 Camp at Tauherenikau was for men classed as unfit.
-There they received physical training to become fit and healthy enough for overseas service.
+Canvas Camp (a tent area) was set up on the south side of the road, and C.1 Camp at Tauherenikau was for men classed as unfit who received physical training to become fit enough for overseas service.

-The whole camp could house about 8000 men at a time, at different stages of training.
+The camp could house about 8000 men at a time, at different stages of training.
 Soldiers who had almost completed training would move to Canvas Camp so they would be ‘toughened’ for real war.
-Each large group of men coming into the camp was called a ’reinforcement’ , When each numbered reinforcement was trained, the whole group marched over the Rimutaka Hill road to Trentham Camp before leaving on ships for Europe.
+Each large group of men coming into the camp was called a ’reinforcement’.
+When each numbered reinforcement was trained, they marched over the Rimutaka Hill road to Trentham Camp before leaving on ships for Europe.
 Featherston people would offer tea and food to the soldiers at the summit.

-The training period at Featherston was from two to four months, depending on the type of soldier.
-They learned to march, dig trenches, fire their rifles, machine guns and artillery cannon, manage horses, obey orders quickly, and to live together in large groups.
+The training period at Featherston was from two to four months.
+They learned to march, dig trenches, fire rifles, machine guns and artillery cannon, manage horses, obey orders quickly, and to live together in large groups.
 Most men trained as infantry (foot soldiers) but others trained as stretcher bearers, signallers, engineers, gunners, drivers, cooks and clerks.
 Featherston was the main New Zealand camp for artillery, mounted rifles and specialist troops.

-Soldiers were allowed out of camp and the camp shops provided extra services such as bath houses, boot repairs, photography, clothing and a variety of food.
+Soldiers were allowed out of camp and the camp shops provided extra services.
 Some prominent South Wairarapa people decided the soldiers should have a place to go away from the camp and they raised the money to build the Anzac Club (now Anzac Hall) in Featherston.
 This offered reading and writing rooms, a concert hall, billiard tables, card tables, baths and a cafeteria – a home away from the camp.
 Races at Tauherenikau Racecourse were very popular with the soldiers.

 In the early 20th century most people belonged to a church so some of the main churches, including Anglican, Catholic and Salvation Army, set up chapels at the camp for the soldiers.
 There was also the YMCA soldiers’ club.
 Gardens and lawns were laid to make the camp more pleasant for the men.

-When the Great War (now called World War One) ended in November 1918, the camp was still full of soldiers under training.
+When World War One ended in November 1918, the camp was still full of soldiers under training.
 The world-wide influenza pandemic arrived in New Zealand and was carried into Featherston Camp.
-Many soldiers became ill and before the ‘flu was over, 177 had died.
+Many soldiers became ill and before the pandemic was over, more than 160 had died.
 The Anzac Club and barracks became temporary hospitals for the sick soldiers as the proper hospital could not cope with the numbers.